 EWS

-DU follows certain guidelines from the Indian government regarding reservation policy.
+DU follows certain guidelines from the Indian government regarding the reservation policy.
 Let’s explore these common guidelines, irrespective of certain categories:

 To secure any reservation benefit, you must submit a certificate issued by government authorities.